appdev-lessons/getting-started-with-scaffolds/content.md

 ## Dynamic path naming

-Let's make another quick change.

 In our `config/routes.rb` file, we were always using `:path_id` for the dynamic route segment indicating a movie's ID column.
-We made this name up to make it clear to us that this is a parameter that is going to appear in the address bar, e.g., at **/movies/1**.
-Then, we know in the `params` hash when we see `path_id`, it is coming from the URL path as opposed to something that's coming to us from a query string.
+We made this name up to make it clear to us that this is a parameter that is going to appear in the address bar, e.g., at `/movies/1`.
+Then, we know in the `params` hash when we see `path_id`, it is coming from the URL path as opposed to a query string.

-Now in the real world, the developers just call it `:id`, so all of our routes `"/movies/:path_id"` should be changed to `"/movies/:id"`.
-We could of course call it `:zebra_id`, or whatever else, as long as we know what it is, then in the controller we use that key to fetch it from the `params`.
-It's up to us.
-But, in real Rails code, you will just see `:id`.
+In the real world, developers just call it `:id`, so all of our routes `"/movies/:path_id"` should be changed to `"/movies/:id"`.

-If you switch the dynamic path segments in the `config/routes.rb` like from this:
+If you switch the dynamic path segments in the `config/routes.rb` from this:

 ```ruby
 get("/movies/:path_id", { :controller => "movies", :action => "show" })